rehman000/QChat/README.md

 └── run.py
 ```

-# To execute our app, you will need python3.6 and greater and pip.
+# To execute our app, you will need python3.6 or greater and pip.
 To run the app:

-1. Navigate to the following directory:  QChat/QChat/
+1. Navigate to the following directory:  QChat/
 2. type the following:

-        # installs all dependencies
+# To install all dependencies:

     pip install -r requirements.txt

+# Enviornmental Variables:
+These are the following enviornmental path variables you will need to set up.
+In QChat/app/config.py

         export SECRET_KEY="TODDKING"
         export SQLALCHEMY_DATABASE_URI="sqlite:///database.db"